denesbeck/code-sync/CONTRIBUTING.md

 ---

-Thank you for contributing to CodeSync!
+Thank you for contributing to Nexio!